What do you mean when you say "healing people on a deeper level"?

 This is the creation of a safe space to help people heal at their deepest level.
 Too often we equate “being well” with our physical health and appearance (ie. our hair, body shape, the absence of a physical illness, etc.).
 When we are struggling emotionally, it is often hidden from the outside world and even from those closest to us.

-All too frequently, individuals either hide their pain and anxiety completely or it is acted out in their behaviors towards themselves and others.
-Unfortunately, buried feelings tend to rise, often resurfacing at less than ideal times.
+All too frequently, individuals either hide their pain and anxiety completely or act out in their behaviors towards themselves and others.
+Unfortunately, buried feelings tend to rise, often resurfacing at less-than-ideal times.
 Unprocessed emotions can spawn dysfunctional coping strategies that result in failed relationships, compulsions, and physical or behavioral addictions.

 What constitutes trauma?